-3. Minutes

-3.1 Community Development Scrutiny Panel held on 25 March 2009
+3. Minutes of the meeting held on 25 March 2009

 The minutes of the Community Development Scrutiny Panel meeting held on 25 March 2009 were approved as an accurate record.

 The Committee requested that a further update on the Homelessness Strategy 2008-2011 be brought back to the committee at a future date.
 The Committee also requested an information update on the recent Peterborough Festival 2009.